thanos-io/thanos/docs/governance.md

 As a team member, propose the new project on the [Thanos GitHub Issue][issues].
 However, currently to maintain project in our organization you have to become Thanos Maintainers.

 All are encourage to start their own project related to Thanos.
-Thanos team is happy to link to your poject in appriopriate page e.g https://thanos.io/tip/thanos/integrations.md/
+Thanos team is happy to link to your poject inappropriate page e.g https://thanos.io/tip/thanos/integrations.md/

 ### How do I remove a Maintainer or Triage member?